-- ii.
-Foreign exchange risk The Branch is not exposed to direct fluctuations in foreign currencies. - iii.
-Price risk The Branch is not exposed to any material commodity price risk.
+The Branch is not exposed to direct fluctuations in foreign currencies.

+The Branch is not exposed to any material commodity price risk.

-Note 15 Fair Value Measurements
+Note 17 Fair Value Measurements

 Fair Values

 Fair value estimation

 The fair values of financial assets and liabilities are presented in the following table and can be compared to their carrying values as presented in the statement of financial position.
 Fair value is the amount at which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties at an arm's length transaction.